larioscn/IDS6938-SimulationTechniques/Homework2/Readme.md

 ![](images/Part1A_Sobol_Hist.jpg?raw=true)

-Scatter Plot showing the density of the random number generation:
+Line Plot showing the density of the random number generation:
 ![](images/Part1A_Sobol.jpg?raw=true)